-In this Guide, "RCVs without rear compactors" refers to RCVs without installation of rear compactors, such as grab lorries, demountable trucks, tippers, box vans or flatbed trucks, etc. Only one of them is shown in the figure for reference.
+5 In this Guide, "RCVs without rear compactors" refers to RCVs without installation of rear compactors, such as grab lorries, demountable trucks, tippers, box vans or flatbed trucks, etc. Only one of them is shown in the figure for reference.

-In rare cases, the general household waste in some residential buildings is collected by private waste collectors using RCVs without rear compactors, and thus "charging by weight" is adopted.
-For details of "charging by weight", please refer to Section 1.2.2.
+6 In rare cases, the general household waste in some residential buildings is collected by private waste collectors using RCVs without rear compactors.
+For details, please refer to Section 1.2.2.

-Since some RCPs in rural areas have no building structures and only some large waste collection bins (usually of 240-litre or 660-litre capacity) are placed there, they are known as bin sites.
+4 Since some RCPs in rural areas have no building structures and only some large waste collection bins (usually of 240-litre or 660-litre capacity) are placed there, they are known as bin sites.